Asterisk4Magisk/Xray4Magisk/README.md

 - The xray config file is stored in `/data/adb/xray/confs/*.json`
 - The v2ray config file is stored in `/data/adb/xray/v2ray.v5.json`
 - The sing-box config file is stored in `/data/adb/xray/singconfs/*.json`
-- The clash template config file is stored in `/data/adb/xray/clashconfs/template.yaml`
-- The clash.meta template config file is stored in `/data/adb/xray/clashmetaconfs/template.yaml`
+- The mihomo(clash.meta) template config file is stored in `/data/adb/xray/mihomoconfs/template.yaml`

 Tip: The default config already sets the inbounds section to work with transparent proxy scripts.
-It is recommended that use xrayhelper to manage your proxy server, for advanced configurations please refer to the appropriate official documentation, such as [Xray](https://xtls.github.io/), [V2ray](https://www.v2fly.org/), [Sing-box](https://sing-box.sagernet.org/),[Clash](https://dreamacro.github.io/clash/) and [Clash.Meta](https://clash-meta.wiki/)
+It is recommended that use xrayhelper to manage your proxy server, for advanced configurations please refer to the appropriate official documentation, such as [Xray](https://xtls.github.io/), [V2ray](https://www.v2fly.org/), [Sing-box](https://sing-box.sagernet.org/), [Mihomo](https://wiki.metacubex.one/)

 ## Usage